Jacksgong/ThreadDebugger/README.md

 | newSinglePool | The same to the `java.util.concurrent.Executors#newSingleThreadExecutor()`.
 | newFixedPool | The same to the `java.util.concurrent.Executors#newFixedThreadPool(int)`.
 | newCachedPool | The same to the `java.util.concurrent.Executors#newCachedThreadPool()`.
+| newNoCorePool | If there are `threadCount` tasks are running, the further task will be enqueued to the waiting queue, and will be executed when the size of running tasks less than `threadCount`.
+If the thread in this pool is turn to idle and the interval time of waiting for new tasks more `keepAliveTime`, it will be terminate to reduce the cost of resources.

 ## VI.
 Demo Project